OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * 27002 has no control for this
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?
   * [OpenCRE on input validation](https://www.opencre.org/cre/010-308)
 * LIMITRESOURCES.
 Put a limit on resource usage for a single model input, to prevent resource overuse.

   Links to standards:
   * 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 ### 2.4.1.
 Denial of model service due to inconsistent data or a sponge example
 A denial of service could be caused by input data with an inappropriate format, and causing malfunctioning of the model or its input logic.